 The second thing I lost was my health and fitness.
 I had gained so much weight due to depression.
 I weight 375 pounds, which is the heaviest I’ve ever been in my life, I didn’t even gain weight when I was pregnant.
 I was slowly declining, and it wasn’t good.

-My divorce was final in early 2012, and I was already back safe in Orange County with friends and family.
-I had also just started working for my current employer, and it is the best job I have ever had.
+I had also just started working again, and it is the best job I have ever had.
 Through the people whom I have the pleasure of working with, I started to gain confidence in myself, self-esteem, and they saw something in me, and they sure as hell made sure I saw it.
 This job was the start of a second chance of life, it showed me who I am and that fire isn’t dead.
 I had also started to slowly gain control of my life.
 The weight started coming off due being back in Orange County, in my own apartment, cooking again.